 When it comes to creating effective sales tools, where do you start?
-You need something that your sales team actually wants to use and delivers the information accurately.
+You need something that your sales team actually wants to use.
+You have to deliver the information accurately.
 It needs to be straightforward, easy to distribute, and scalable.

 In the past, many companies relied on printed materials to meet these needs.
-They could formulate straightforward copy, print a specified number of copies, and then scale the number of prints depending on how the piece was received.
+They could write straightforward copy, design a layout, and then print as much as they thought they needed.
 That said, we’ve all seen these materials stacked in dusty boxes in an empty cubicle or conference room in the office.
 Lots of wasted paper and energy.

 So what do you do?
 What medium can be interesting, informative, persuasive, encouraging, easily distributed and updated, and effective?
 Enter video.

 Maybe you’ve made videos for your team in the past.
 Yes, it was easy to send to people or post on your server or intranet.
 But no one watched it.
 Or used it.
 Or liked it.

 Let’s talk about some ways to harness the value of video for your sales team and make a sales or marketing video that works.

 1) Videos use emotion to drive engagement and effectiveness

 When you think of sales videos, you often think of boring explainer animations describing a product or service in technical or process-driven terms.
 While these videos might get all of the information in there, it makes for a pretty uninviting way to spend 5-10 (sometimes 20) minutes.
 Instead of making a video with a laundry list of RTBs or steps in a process, spend some time thinking about how to frame the information in a way that inspires emotion and drives action.